 If Mail is launching slowly (which can cause SpamSieve to deactivate its Mail rule) and you are using macOS 10.14 or later, the slowness is probably caused by a Mail bug.
 After a Mail plug-in (any plug-in, not just SpamSieve) has been installed for a long time, Mail sometimes pauses before loading it.
-We think this may be linked to file system maintenance that does not occur on Macs which have Time Machine disabled.
-You can work around this by deactivating and then reactivating the plug-in:
+There are two ways to work around this: